edsonmomm/edsonmomm/README.md

 - 🌱 I’m currently studing for Java Certification

-- 🌱 In octoker 2023 I participated in the Bootcamp Code Update TQI at Digital Innovation One (DIO) The study case pronect's can be found at https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp
+- 🌱 In octoker 2023 I participated in the Bootcamp Code Update TQI at Digital Innovation One (DIO) The study case pronect's can be found <a href="https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp" target="_blank">here</a>.